-Benefits of Organizing Your Papers
+The Benefits of Organizing Your Papers

-Decluttering, organizing, and maintaining the papers in your home isn’t just about eliminating visual clutter; it’s about eliminating stress.
+Decluttering, organizing, and maintaining the papers in your home isn’t just about eliminating visual clutter; it’s about reducing stress.
 How often do you put a piece of paper on the nearest available surface because you don’t really know what to do with it?

-Creating a filing system isn’t about keeping everything or about being a neat-freak.
+Creating a filing system isn’t about keeping everything or about being a neat freak.
 A filing system should allow you to find the things you want to find when you want to find them.
 Trying to be too organized can be as challenging as not organizing at all.

 Sentimental paper items can include holiday cards, old invitations, postcards, letters, files from a former job, school papers (yours or your children’s) – really any paper that doesn’t have a current function but that you’ve held onto.

 If you know these items have no sentimental value for you, you can toss them when you encounter them.
 Otherwise, set these papers aside for the end of the organizing process.
 When you see what you are keeping, you can decide how to store these items.

 The Supplies You’ll Need to Get Your Paper Clutter under Control

 Don’t go out and purchase file cabinets or any other storage items before you declutter unnecessary papers.
 Chances are that you’ll be able to reuse the supplies you have.

 A few shallow boxes, bins, baskets, trays, etc. can help you keep things tidy while you do a preliminary sort through your paper.
 These are intended as temporary organizing tools.
 If you need to shift your decluttering project out of the way, you can shift these out of the way without mixing up the papers.